Set up App Hub

 1. On the Services and workloads tab, click Register service/workload.

-2. In the Register service or workload pane, in the Choose service or workload section, select the service or workload and click Continue.
+2. On the Register service or workload page, in the Select resource pane, click Browse to select the service or workload as a Resource.

-4. Optionally, add more details for the service or workload in the fields that follow.
+5. Optionally, in the Add attributes pane, add more details for the service or workload in the fields that follow.
 For more information, in this document, see Update an existing App Hub application.
-Note that you must provide one of the specified values for Criticality and Environment fields but the value can be different from the values you set when you create the application.
+Note that you can select values for Criticality and Environment fields that are different from the values you set when you create the application.

-6. Refresh the page to see the Registration status of the service or workload updated to Registered.
+The Services and workloads tab displays the registered service or workload.
 For more information on the registration statuses, see the properties and attributes of App Hub.

 gcloud